 Haiti and Switzerland maintain close relations, with a particularly strong commitment from Switzerland at the civil society level.
 An important factor linking the two countries is the French language.
-Following the 2010 earthquake and various natural disasters (hurricanes) in 2016 and 2017, Switzerland stepped up its humanitarian activities in Haiti.
+Following the 2010 and 2021 earthquakes and various natural disasters (hurricanes) in 2016 and 2017, Switzerland supported Haiti with humanitarian aid.

 Bilateral relations Switzerland–Haiti